cpt-erwin/sequeltalk/README.md

 # Sequeltalk
-Simple PHP tool to help you quickly generate data for Smalltalk from an existing SQL DB.
+Simple PHP tool to help you quickly generate data for Smalltalk from an existing MySQL DB.